IBM-Cloud/docs-services/services/Reappt/reappt_publisher.md

 {: .last-updated}

-Create a Node.js™ client that is bound to Reappt and uses it to publish data through topics.
+Create a Node.js™ app hosted in Bluemix that is bound to Reappt and uses it to publish data through topics.
 {:shortdesc}